jcesardasilva/toupy/README.md

 Installation should be as simple as:

-    sudo python3 setup.py install
+	pip install toupy

-or, for local installation, using the flag --user:
+For local installation, using the flag --user:

+	pip install --user toupy

+or, if you prefer:

     python3 setup.py install --user

+after downloading/clone github repository files.

 Click [here](https://toupy.readthedocs.io/en/latest/installing.html) for more info about installation.